syhrz/adjust-tasks/task02/README.md

 I'm using a few tools:
 - Vagrant.
-- Ansible for easier configuration management.
+- Haproxy.
+- Go for running a simple web server.

 I currently run the setup With linux as working environment.
 ```bash